-- Have a turnaround time: Before you leave your house Sean from West Coast Wonders tells hikers to establish a time to turn around and stick to it!
+- Have a turnaround time: Establish a turn around time before you leave your house and stick to it!

 - Use trekking poles: James from Escape Route suggests hikers should view trekking poles as tools to increase efficiency.
 Poles help you move faster and distribute weight making hiking of a full body workout.
 For maximum efficiency keep your arms level by lowering your pole or gripping the pole lower on your uphill side.

 - Bring more than you think you need: Chloe from Mountain Skills Academy and Adventures explains that you may not need a jacket while moving but you might while stopped.
 It's always better to be over prepared than under prepared!

 - Pack the 10 essentials: Make sure you are familiar with BC Adventure Smart's 10 essentials; know what they are and have them on hand, no matter how big or small the adventure.